 However, nonlinear evolution - and the radiation fields from such sources - spoil this simple statistical description for the 21-cm fluctuations, especially when ionized bubbles become prevalent late in reionization.
-It is easy to see that a Gaussian probability distribution will no longer adequately describe the 21-cm field during these periods: at infinite resolution, the signal is either nearly zero (in an ionized bubble) or $\sim 20$ mK (in the neutral gas, where there is still some variation due to the density field and possibly $T_S$ ).
-This bivariate distribution is a strong signature of ionized bubbles and would provide a powerful test of the morphology of reionization; unfortunately, in experiments where the Gaussian noise per pixel is larger than $\sim 20$ mK this kind of distribution may be difficult to detect, especially in the presence of complex astrophysical foregrounds.
+It is easy to see that a Gaussian probability distribution will no longer adequately describe the 21-cm field: at infinite resolution, the signal is either nearly zero (in an ionized bubble) or ~ 20 mK (in the neutral gas, where there is still some variation due to the density field and possibly T_S).
+This bivariate distribution is a strong signature of ionized bubbles and would provide a powerful test of the morphology of reionization; unfortunately, in experiments where the Gaussian noise per pixel is larger than ~ 20 mK this kind of distribution may be difficult to detect, especially in the presence of complex astrophysical foregrounds.